ramcdona/libNeuralFoil/README.md

 This library version of NeuralFoil is intended for tight integration into C++ programs without introducing a Python dependency on the resulting binary.

+libNeuralFoil is currently based on NeuralFoil version 0.3.2.
+It may be updated in the future as NeuralFoil continues to be developed.

 ## Contact

 Questions about libNeuralFoil are best directed to the [OpenVSP Google Group](https://groups.google.com/g/openvsp).